nderonsart/mlops_project/README.md

 The pipeline use a TF-IDF vectorizer with the french stopwords, and a LogisticRegression model.
 The pipeline is trained on the training set and evaluated on the validation set.
 The pipeline is then saved in a pickle file.

 ## MLFlow
-The MLFlow server is used to track the experiments and the models.
+An MLFlow server is used to track the experiments and the models.
 The server is launched using the following command:
 ```mlflow server```.
 The runs and the models can be seen on the MLFlow UI at the following address http://127.0.0.1:5000 in the *model_design* experiment.

 ## Project structure